 The partnership agreement allows for the addition or retirement of partners, which makes it simple to add partners who have existing business.

 The most important decision you’ll make when starting a business is to choose the right legal structure.
-When weighing your options, consider the advantages and disadvantages of each structure, including control and asset protection as well as taxation.
+When weighing your options, consider the advantages and disadvantages of a partnership business, whether general or limited partnership or even a LLC, including control and asset protection as well as taxation.

 Depending on your industry and state laws, there may be restrictions on which entity you can choose.